openmelody/mt-plugin-configassistant/README.md

 This plugin is installed [just like any other Movable Type Plugin](http://www.majordojo.com/2008/12/the-ultimate-guide-to-installing-movable-type-plugins.php).

 One important note is that this plugin should be installed into Movable Type's `addons` directory.
-Installing this plugin into any other directory will potentially cripple your installation.
-So please be careful.
+If you install this plugin into your `plugins` folder as is common with other plugins, Movable Type may produce inexplicable errors.
+So please be careful and note where you are installing this plugin.
+If you follow the instructions above however, then you should have no problem whatsoever.

+# Upgrading

-Also be aware that if you are upgrading from a previous version, you should remove any copy of Config Assistant from your plugins directory if one is installed there.
+If you are upgrading from a previous version of Config Assistant, you should remove any copy of Config Assistant from your plugins directory if one is installed there.

+    prompt> rm -rf $MT_HOME/plugins/ConfigAssistant

-The AutoPrefs plugin has been merged into Config Assistant.
+Starting with version 2.0, the AutoPrefs plugin has been merged into Config Assistant.
 If you already have the AutoPrefs plugin installed, it will be disabled by Config Assistant.
 You can keep or remove the AutoPrefs plugin--it won't interact with Config Assistant.